sandstone-mc/sandstone-documentation/docs/features/resources/datapack/item_modifiers.md

 ## Introduction
 Sandstone features fully-typed item modifiers.
 Like for all resources, you need to provide a name, which can include a namespace and folders.
 You then provide the definition of the item modifier.

-The minimal syntax for damage types is the following:
+The minimal syntax for item modifiers is the following:
 ```ts
 import { ItemModifier } from 'sandstone'